jpavargasf/Gray_code/README.md

 <ul>
     <li>
-    This code uses a binary tree to find a n-bit gray code while also building m-bit gray code, when m<n.
+    This code uses a binary tree to find a n-bit gray code while also building m-bit gray code, when m is smaller than n.
 Or you can see as building a binary tree, where at depth n there is a n-bit gray code if read from left to right.
                                         </li>